gurwinderantal/crs/README.md

     'ID_Context' => 'ID source eg. IATA, Synxis, Open Hospitality', ];
 ```
+The `username` and `password` keys *must* be present in your credential array, or else trying to instantiate a connector
+class will throw an exception.
+Other keys are optional but may lead to incorrect results.
+Follow your CRS provider's
+documentation carefully.

 Instantiate a connector class for the CRS you want:
 ```
 $wsdl = 'https://example.path/to/Service.asmx?WSDL';